pmmilani/boreas/README.md

-## RaFoFC v1.0 - Random Forest for Film Cooling Package
+## RaFoFC v1.0.0 - Random Forest for Film Cooling Package
-Author: Pedro Milani (email: pmmilani@stanford.edu)
+Author: Pedro Milani (email: pmmilani@stanford.edu) Developed and tested in Python 3.6

 ### Installation
 To install, run the following command from this directory: